Cat Urinating Outside the Litter Box?

 Cats urinating outside the litter box is the most common and preventable behavior problem, but can also be one of the most complex.

-Since 1999, Harvard-trained cat behaviorist and behavior author Mieshelle Nagelschneider ACCBC, has easily performed the litter box consultation by phone more than 7,000 times and with great success.
-We have more testimonials available than any other cat behaviorist in the world.
+Since 1999, Mieshelle has performed the litter box consultation by phone more than 7,000 times and with great success.
+We have hundreds of testimonials.
 See cat behavior testimonials

 Greater Seriousness of Behavior Problems.
 On average, cat behavior issues – spraying and inappropriate urination – are more pernicious and destructive than the behavior problems of their canine counterparts.
 These behavior issues are the number-one reasons millions of cats are surrendered to cat shelters each year and even euthanized.